 If you are LGBT or questioning and you are considering coming out to close friends or someone in your family, it’s good to make a plan.
 What kind of signals are you getting from your friend or family member?
 Do you have enough information to answer the types of questions they might have about being LGBT?
 Do you know what you want to say?
 Do you have support?
 Is it the right time?
 Reactions may vary, and you should be prepared.
 Tips for coming out are available through the Human Rights Campaign.

 Close friends matter.
 With 9 in 10 LGBT youth out to their close friends, young people are relying on close friends to be understanding and supportive.
 Be brave —be a friend.
-Learn more about being a friend and supporter through the Give a Damn campaign and the Gay–Straight Alliance Network.
+Learn more about being a friend and supporter through the Gay–Straight Alliance Network.

 At the same time, LGBT youth are twice as likely as their peers to be harassed at school.
 Make your school safer by being more than a bystander—be a friend to those who are bullied, tell a trusted adult, help someone being bullied get away from a bad situation, and don’t be a bully.
 Check out the youth section of Stop Bullying.